muhammadzkralla/ZHttp/README.md

 ZHttp is a Kotlin-based HTTP Client Library offering various use cases.
 I've abstracted away all the technical details of making an asynchronous HTTP request, making it very easy to use and beginner-friendly. <br><br>
 This does not mean that you cannot customize your request.
-In fact, you can ignore all my threading and serialization/deserialization logic and make a completely raw request, where you can handle reactive programming and the serialization process.
+In fact, you can ignore all my threading and serialization/deserialization logic and make a completely raw request, where you can handle reactive programming and the deserialization process.
 In manual mode, you take complete control over the whole process. <br> <br>
 ZHttp is not built on any high-level or low-level networking or threading libraries.
 The only third-party library used is Google's `Gson` library for serialization/deserialization. <br><br>